 Ignorance of the law is no defence

-BT has been fined £77,000 for sending nearly five million nuisance emails to customers without their permission.
+Over the years BT was fined £77,00 for sending nearly five million nuisance emails to customers without their permission.
 Gloucestershire Police fined £80,000 for sending bulk emails.
 The Bible Society fined £100,000, Yahoo fined £250,000, University of Greenwich fined £120,000, with more companies and organisations under investigation.
 Using customer data without permission is against the law.

-Every small or large business that holds details of customers or enquiries, has a duty to protect that data and ask permission to retain that information.
-Brexit and leaving the EU in 2019 will not change that fact.
+Every small or large business that holds details of customers or enquiries, has a duty to protect that data and request permission to retain that information.
+Brexit and leaving the EU in 2020 did not change that fact.
 More information for small businesses.

 The law is very clear